*Updated 7/12/2024

 Reviews.
 Reviews, reviews, reviews.

 We’ve said it before, and we’ll say it again.
-Reviews can do wonders for sales online, but they can also make a big impact on SEO, especially when you’re leveraging them properly.
+Reviews can do wonders for online sales, but they can also make a big impact on SEO, especially when you’re leveraging them properly.

 Do what you can to generate reviews, and use SEO-friendly review software like Yotpo, which allows all the reviews to be searchable.
 If a customer writes that your running shoes are “the best running shoes for the desert” and someone happens to search for that random phrase, you could show up.